-Keep in mind that any accidents involving a chemical will require an MSDS being provided to emergency personnel and to the attending physician so proper treatment can be administered.
+WCM locations that utilize chemicals include laboratories, Clinical Spaces and Service Areas SDSs for these must be readily accessible to all chemical users and emergency responders at each work location.
+Keep in mind that any accidents involving a chemical will require a SDS being provided to emergency personnel and to the attending physician so proper treatment can be administered.

 Other Chemical Safety Information Sites